ajmuench/2022-Picnic-Day-Survey/README.md

 Research & Data Analysis:

-Developed survey instrument: Designed and implemented a survey using Qualtrics to gather data on Food Insecurity.
+Developed survey instrument: Designed and implemented a survey using Qualtrics to gather data on 2022 Picnic Day experience.

 Conducted data collection: Distributed the survey and managed respondent recruitment.